 To date, there has been no simple and reliable method for detecting microbes and bio-deterioration in fuel.
 The methods used today are typically performed by highly trained scientists in laboratories equipped with molecular-based instrumentation that are quantitative in nature and do not differentiate between living and non-living microbes.
 While more straightforward colony counting methods are quantitative and do not require expensive instrumentation this approach is time-consuming and only capable of detecting culturable bacteria, which may represent just 10% of all bacteria present within a fuel system.

-Commercially-available detection kits are available, but are also cumbersome, inaccurate, and, at best, semi-quantitative.
+Commercially available detection kits can be cumbersome, inaccurate, and, at best, semi-quantitative.
 Some of these kits require long culture growth for visual analysis or quantification of Adenosine Triphosphate (ATP).
 However, ATP levels are highly dependent on the growth stage of the organism.
-Other commercially-available kits use antibody-based detection methods which are affected by degradation and are negatively influenced by the presence of fuel.
+Other commercially available kits use antibody-based detection methods which are affected by degradation and are negatively influenced by the presence of fuel.

-Air Force scientists are using broad-range peptide biorecognition elements (BREs) that target cell surface determinants produced by hydrocarbon-degrading microorganisms during growth in fuel.
-The BREs are cross-linked to quantum dots and a reporter molecule that can generate a chemiluminescent, fluorescent, colorimetric or transducing nanomaterial signal.
-BREs provide several benefits over other molecular probes, such as high chemical diversity, ease of synthesis and conjugation to the surface of a signal transducer, and high stability in harsh environments, such as fuel.
+In their newly patented process, Air Force scientists Oscar Ruiz and Oksana Pavlyuk use broad-range peptide biorecognition elements that target cell surface determinants produced by hydrocarbon-degrading microorganisms during growth in the fuel.
+The biorecognition elements are cross-linked to quantum dots and a reporter molecule that can generate a chemiluminescent, fluorescent, colorimetric or transducing nanomaterial signal.
+Biorecognition elements provide several benefits over other molecular probes, such as high chemical diversity, ease of synthesis and conjugation to the surface of a signal transducer, and high stability in harsh environments, such as fuel.